mwangdakota/pages-uswds-jekyll/pages/apply/get-started.md

       </div>

       <div class="apply-timeline__desc">
-        <p>4-6 months after you submit, you’ll be notified about funding.</p>
+        <p> About 6 months after you submit, you’ll be notified about funding.</p>
       </div>
     </div>
   </div>